robstave/angular2-training/session-four/page2.md

 </div>
 ```

-We still have the error messages, but it is not really a two way thing.
+Validation occurs in the form group as the values that were bound to the controls are modified.
-Changes in input are passed to the formControl where they are validated, and the result is passed back in:
+The result is accessable in the formGroup with was enabled with the following line:

 ```typescript
 [formGroup]="userForm"